etiennestuder/teamcity-build-scan-plugin/README.md

 [TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with [build scans](https://scans.gradle.com/), the free service offered by [Gradle Inc.](https://gradle.com)

-For each Gradle build that is run from TeamCity, this plugin exposes the link to the created build scan in the TeamCity UI.
+For each Gradle and Maven build that is run from TeamCity, this plugin exposes the link to the created build scan in the TeamCity UI.

 ## Version compatibility

-This plugin requires that you use at least build scan plugin 1.8 in your Gradle builds.
-It is recommended that you use the very [latest build scan plugin version](https://plugins.gradle.org/plugin/com.gradle.build-scan) at all times to get the most insights from your builds.
+This plugin requires that you use at least Gradle Build Scan plugin 1.8 in your Gradle builds, or Gradle Enterprise Maven extension 1.0 in your Maven builds.
+It is recommended that you use the very [latest Gradle Build Scan plugin version](https://plugins.gradle.org/plugin/com.gradle.build-scan) and the very [latest Gradle Enterprise Maven extension version](https://search.maven.org/search?q=a:gradle-enterprise-maven-extension) at all times to get the most insights from your builds.

 ## TeamCity build runner requirements

+When using TeamCity's GradleRunner to launch Gradle builds, there is nothing special to do.

-When not using TeamCity's GradleRunner to launch Gradle builds, use the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to notify TeamCity about the scans that were published while running a build.
+When not using TeamCity's GradleRunner to launch Gradle builds, use the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to notify TeamCity about the build scans that were published while running a build.
 If you use the GradleRunner to launch Gradle builds, there is no need to apply that TeamCity build scan Gradle plugin.

+When using TeamCity's MavenRunner to launch Maven builds, there is nothing special to do.

+When not using TeamCity's MavenRunner to launch Maven builds, no build scans are captured.

 # Installation